NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 python hf_ptq.py --pyt_ckpt_path=<llama4 model path> --export_path=<quantized hf checkpoint> --qformat=[fp8|nvfp4] --export_fmt=hf
 ```

 The quantized checkpoint can be deployed following the TensorRT-LLM instructions.
+Note since we only quantize the language model in Llama 4, the exported config has `Llama4ForCausalLM`, but TensorRT-LLM expects `Llama4ForConditionalGeneration` which is from the original Llama 4.
+Therefore our script will copy over the original config files to the exported checkpoint folder.

 #### For NeMo models like [nemotron](https://huggingface.co/nvidia/nemotron-3-8b-base-4k):